 That being said, let’s start with the most iconic professional hair clipper of the last few decades, the Oster Classic 76.

 The Cadillac of hair clippers.
 You can’t go wrong with the Oster Classic 76.
+It is our pick for the best barber clippers.
 The Oster Classic 76 is an incredibly powerful, universal motor-drive hair clipper.
 It is perhaps the most famous professional barber clipper in the US–and it’s not surprising–it mows through the thickest hair with ease and has proven itself time and time again.
 After the first pass with this baby, you can tell from the effortlessness of how it chomps through even the thickest hair that you have stepped up to top quality clippers.

 The Oster Classic 76 housing is made of valox material making it virtually unbreakable.
 It won’t get hot after use (it even has an air cooling system).
 Every part of this clipper is replaceable and if properly maintained, will last you a lifetime.
 Quality.